luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-07-26
+- Add check penalties to chain and plate armor.

 #### 2024-07-25
-- Add big picture and core loop tutorials
+- Add big picture and core loop tutorials.
-- Add the under construction section
+- Add the under construction section.
-- Add a worked example for the core loop tutorial
+- Add a worked example for the core loop tutorial.

 #### 2024-07-25
 - Remove Lead and Lead-based Feats.
 Use leverage instead.